Shortnin' Bread Easy Guitar Tabs & Free Fiddle Sheet Music

 This is a traditional American song.
 A very easy guitar chord song with a melody easy even for beginners, Shortnin' Bread is a toe-tapping tune!

-Here is what the easy guitar tabs for Shortnin' Bread look like:
+The easy guitar tabs for Shortnin' Bread:

 Please scroll down the page for the free PDF downloads!